wartman/modus/readme.md

     // the end of it:
     raw += txt;
-    // Finally, we need to call `build.output` to use our modified module.
+    // Finally, we need to call `build.output` to use our modified module. build.output(moduleName, raw);
-    // This will overwrite any data associated with `moduleName`. build.output(moduleName, raw);
 });
 ```